TassuAgarwal/BrowseJob/README.md

 # React + Vite

+BrowseJob is a site to search jobs according to keywords.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: